US-CBP/cbp-ds-for-designers/README.md

 ## About the Sketch Library
-The CBP Design System Sketch Libary is a resource to allow consumers of the CBP Design System to quickly and consistently create mockups within the Sketch application.
+The CBP Design System Sketch Libary is a resource to allow consumers of the CBP Design System to quickly and consistently create user interface mockups within the Sketch application.
+This library contains our design tokens and components to mirror our codebase as accurately as the software will allow us to.
+The CBP DS repo should always be considered as the single source of truth [Found Here](https://github.com/US-CBP/design-system).
+Currently, we only plan on supporting a Sketch version of our design assets.
+This may change in the future as tools and best practices shift.
+We have no plans to support Figma in the near term as we cannot use it due to security policies in place.